GMX Referral Code: milk for 10% Off Fees

 Yeah, you can lose your entire investment — and it can happen quicker than you can pop the top on a bottle of champagne to celebrate your ingenious trading strategy.

 I took one for the team and made some small leverage trades on GMX.
 Nothing too crazy.
 Just 5x leverage on an ETH short and another 5x BTC short.
 (It was a down day in the market.)
 I like both cryptos, but that’s not the point of leveraged trading.
-It’s just a bet on price.
-GMX uses Chainlink (LINK) oracles, programs that bring in information from the outside world, to update the trading price in real-time.
+It’s just a bet on price, and the perpetual contract cryptos don’t really exist anyway.

 GMX makes futures trading easy, and every long or short trade uses leverage.
 You can start at just 1.10x or move the slider anywhere up to 50x (you crazy nut, you).
 GMX then tells you if you have enough collateral based on the amount you want to trade.
 You might need to step down the trade amount or the leverage amount.
-The minimum trade amount is just $10, so if you want to go long on Bitcoin for $100 at 10x, you’ll need 10 bucks to start.
+The minimum trade amount is just $10, so if you want to go long on Bitcoin for $100 at 10x, you’ll need at least ten bucks to start.

-You can also fine-tune your trades.
+You can also fine-tune your trades on GMX.io.

 - Market orders let you go long or short at the current price based on open limit orders.